xiyuan-fengyu/ppspider/README.md

 Run 'tsc' in terminal
 Or
 ContextMenu on package.json -> Show npm Scripts -> Double click 'auto build'
-tsc is a TypeScript compiler which can auto compile the ts file to js file after any js file change
+tsc is a TypeScript compiler which can auto compile the ts file to js file after any ts file change

 ### Startup ppspider App